MxSxC1/MxSxC1Warning/README.md

 #BATCH FILES/EXES/ETC CAN BE USED TO COMPROMISE YOUR SYSTEM!

-#YOUR SYSTEMS DEFAULT SETTINGS ARE SO FULL OF HOLES AND SECUIRTY FLAWS IT IS RIDICULOUS, AND YOU TRY PLUG THEM, WON'T LAST LONG.
+#YOUR SYSTEMS DEFAULT SETTINGS ARE SO FULL OF HOLES AND SECURITY FLAWS IT IS RIDICULOUS.
+YOU TRY PLUG THEM, WON'T LAST LONG.

 Some useful links - Don't just click on them, verify them first!